 Security is a top concern for anyone newly intro’d to eSignatures.
 For good reason, too!
-Verifying that your info is being kept safe and secure when dealing with sensitive documents is crucial when exploring any new online tool.
+Verifying that your info is being kept safe and secure when dealing with sensitive documents is crucial when exploring any

 In this post, we’ll give a bit of background behind the security of eSignatures and break down critical security checkpoints.

 Are eSignatures secure?

 The quick answer: eSignatures are considered legal and secure with the level of security depending (in part) on your eSignature service provider.

 In other words, eSignatures are secure when you work with a secure company.

 The ESIGN Act of 2000 passed measures to protect the legality of eSignatures (the act addresses when and where an eSignature is permissible in the US), but the security of eSignatures is closely connected to the level of security and protection offered by the eSignature provider.